iotaledger/iota-sdk/documentation/cli/docs/02_wallet.md

 The wallet can only be initialised once.

-When just initialised, the wallet has no account yet, use the `new` command to create one.
+When just initialised, the wallet has no account yet, use the `new-account` command to create one.

 #### Options